 To deploy an extension command, it is best to create an extension bundle for the command and add both the implementation code (JAR file or Java class files) and the XML file specifying the command syntax to the bundle.
 You can distribute the extension bundle (spe) file to other users who can then install it and begin using your extension command.
-Information on extension bundles is available from Core System>Utilities>Working with extension bundles, in the Help system.
+For more information, see Core System>Extensions>Creating and editing extension bundles, in the Help system.